Rio de Janeiro Attractions – All the Sights

-There is no shortage of Rio de Janeiro attractions, the city is full of breath taking views and cool places.
-The Christ Statue (now on The New Seven Wonders of the World-list) and the Sugarloaf are probably the most famous.
-But there are many more things to see and do in Rio, I have described a few of them below.
-There are links to pages with more detailed information.
+There is no shortage of Rio de Janeiro attractions.
+The city is full of breath taking views and cool places.
+The Christ Statue (one of The New Seven Wonders of the World-list) and the Sugarloaf are probably the most famous.
+But there are many more things to see and do in Rio.

 The Most Famous Rio de Janeiro Attractions Offer Stunning Views of the City